British Columbia - Moraine Lake and the snow-draped mountains

 A sense of freedom, independence, and incomparable emotions on wheels

-The best way to discover Canada is to start with British Columbia.
-We'll visit four of the largest national parks: Glacier, Banff, Jasper, and Yoho.
-This is the land of plenty.
-Nature has truly outdone itself with all the incredible places it has created.
-After the adventure and encountering the wild and pristine nature, you'll completely rethink your life.
+The best way to explore Canada is to start with British Columbia.
+We will visit four of the largest national parks – Glacier, Banff, Jasper, and Yoho.
+This is a land of abundance.
+Nature has taken great care with all the incredible places it has created.
+After the adventure and encounters with the wild and entirely pristine nature, you'll completely rethink your life.
 Canada is a country with a total of 38 national protected parks.
-British Columbia is the most western province in Canada, home to approximately 5.1 million people.
-The capital is Victoria, while the largest city is Vancouver.
-Spain and Russia have both contested its territory, and during the Gold Rush, thousands came here hoping to build a better future for themselves and their families.
-After everything that's been happening around the world in recent years, we need positive emotions and to make up for lost time.
-Well, this is the perfect place for a restart, because you'll feel like the main character from "The Call of the Wild."
+British Columbia is the westernmost province in Canada.
+The population is about 5.1 million people.
+The capital is Victoria, and the largest city is Vancouver.
+Spain and Russia have contested its territory, and during the Gold Rush, thousands of people came here hoping to build a better future for themselves and their families.
+After everything that's been happening in the world in recent years, we need positive emotions and to make up for lost time.
+Well, here is the perfect place for a reset because you'll feel like the main character from “The Call of the Wild”.
 They say dreams are always more beautiful than reality.
-But while we're on our adventure, believe us, you won't want to close your eyes.
+Well, while we're on our adventure, believe us, you won't want to close your eyes.

-A sense of freedom, independence, and unparalleled emotions on wheels – that's just part of the experience when travelling by camper.
-Our mobile homes are 2018-2019 models, a type of motorhome – imagine a studio apartment on wheels with two king-size beds and one single bed, a bath, toilet, wardrobes for clothes, a kitchen, WiFi, and 220W power.
+A sense of freedom, independence, and unparalleled emotions on wheels – this is just part of the experience when travelling with a camper.
+Our mobile homes are 2018-2019 models, type motorhome – imagine a studio on wheels with two king-size beds and a single bed, a bath and a half, bathroom, wardrobes for clothes, a kitchen, WIFI, and 220W power.
 And that's not all.
 Each camper comes with a driver who will also be your guide during the journey.
-Your mobile homes will be waiting for you, stocked with food and drinks.
-The campsites we've chosen offer showers, kitchens, and fantastic locations.
-Food is all-inclusive.
+Your mobile homes will be waiting stocked with groceries and drinks.
+The campsites we have chosen offer showers, kitchens, and incredible locations.
+The food is all-inclusive.

 Is this journey meant for you?